jim245/cs386team1/Deliverables/UpdatedInception.md

 - Cosmetics (don't care)

 ### Interview 4:
 **Summary**: The interviewee is a gamer with a preference for games that offer a mix of challenge and enjoyment.
-They appreciate a well-crafted 2D sidescroller with attention to detail in gameplay and visuals.
+They appreciate a well-crafted 2D side-scroller with attention to detail in gameplay and visuals.
 While they aren't a hardcore speedrunner, they appreciate the option to compete on leaderboards.
 Additionally, they value a game that balances accessibility for casual players and depth for serious gamers.

 **Interviewer**: Jack Watson <br>
 **Interviewee**: Imogen Benton <br>